Prompt #15 – "costume" (Family)

 A few people in the back got up to look, but only the nearest heard the clanks of metal and thumps of wood before the cloth lifted up and Elan crawled back out.

-At the farthest round table, half a dozen knights guffawed and pounded the back of the man who grinned and hoisted his mug at the figure diving away again.
+At the farthest round table, half a dozen knights guffawed, and one of them pounded the back of the man who grinned and hoisted his mug at the figure diving away again.

 This time, he emerged wearing a tan sash frantically knotted around his waist plus an orange one around his forehead, wielding half a broomstick.
 He sighted along it at the nearest hulking brute.
 "Watch your hands when you drink with me, Meiling the mountain monk!
 I can punch through walls and break armor with my lightning fists!"